Lezo-Jong/ai-study-plan-recommender/README.md

 **An AI-powered adaptive learning system that generates personalized study plans, tracks progress in real time, and continuously optimizes learning paths using Gemini API.**

+This README provides both a high-level overview and full technical breakdown of the system architecture and agent design.

 Built while studying Google's **5-Day AI Agents Intensive Course**, incorporating concepts from Agent Workflows, MCP, Agent Skills, Security & Evaluation, and Spec-Driven Development.

 </div>